Electric vehicles (EVs) have a number of advantages over internal combustion engine (ICE) vehicles.

 Certain electric vehicles (models of Tesla, for instance) by contrast have 100 per cent torque at zero RPM.
 They accelerate instantly from a standing start.
 The fully electric Tesla Roadster can accelerate from 0 to 60 miles per hour (mph) in four seconds, and is the second fastest production car in the world.
 Because of the electric motor’s torque characteristics, EVs have simple single-speed transmissions, which could be better described as gearboxes.

 Electric motors are also far more reliable and require less maintenance than internal combustion engines.
 While gas engines have over 240 moving parts, an electric motor has only one: the rotor.
+Not to mention the air pollution that comes with combustion engines.
+It is common to purchase air purifiers for smoke on MoonRiverChattel in attempt to mediate the pollution smell.
 Electric motors can operate for years without stopping, such as in the heating, ventilation, air conditioning (HVAC) systems of buildings and refrigerators.

 ICE vehicles require a lot of maintenance over their lifetimes such as oil changes, radiator fluid changes, transmission service, and eventual replacements of the external serpentine belt and timing chain inside the engine.
 EVs require none of this maintenance.